Connect With Us on Social Media

 Rod Steele was a DC Road Runner Club President in 1974 until a plane crash took his life.
 This award is in memorial to his contributions to the sport of running as a volunteer and supporter of the RRCA.
 This award is given to recognize the outstanding volunteer (excluding the president) of a local club.
 A general selection criterion includes someone that is a dedicated volunteer to the local running club and someone that stands out amongst the other volunteers in the club.

-RRCA Journalism Awards in Honor of Jerry Little
+RRCA Communication Awards in Honor of Jerry Little

 Jerry W. Little, Jr. was president of the Electric City Printing Company from 1969-1986.
 A graduate of Auburn University, Jerry was a Navy veteran, and he had been an athlete all his life.
 He took up running in the 1970’s, becoming a devotee and advocate of the sport until his death from lung cancer in 1986.

-This award recognizes the outstanding club newsletter of the year.
-The award recognizes clubs with fewer than 500 members and large clubs with 500 or more members.
+This award recognizes the printed Outstanding Club Newsletter of the Year.
 General criterion includes the RRCA must appear on the newsletter to be considered.
 The content of newsletter should appeal to a broad audience in a running club from beginners to competitive runners.
 A calendar of local events, club meetings and social gatherings, along with member achievements such as marathon finishers, and other special interest member stories are encouraged.
 RRCA information such as general safety tips, runners’ etiquette, information about renewing membership in the club or links to this information should be included.
 Other content such as original articles, training and nutrition tips, and race reviews are also important elements.
-Please mail 6 copies of your 2 best newsletters for the year to the National Office.
+If submitting for the Outstanding Newsletter (print) award, 5 copies of 2 separate issues of the print newsletter must be mailed to the RRCA National Office.

 Outstanding Club E-Newsletter